|

 A

-total of 190 men and 10 women were hanged at Hameln Prison (near Hanover) in Germany under British
+total of 189 men and 10 women were hanged at Hameln Prison (near Hanover) in Germany under British jurisdiction.

-jurisdiction.
-The executions were carried out by Albert Pierrepoint who was
+These executions were carried out by Albert Pierrepoint who was flown in

-Sergeant Major O'Neil who was a member of the Control Commission there.
-The
+Major O'Neil who was a member of the Control Commission there.
+The hangings

-hangings took place in a purpose built execution room at the end of one of the
+took place in a purpose built execution room at the end of one of the prison's

-prison's wings.
-The gallows having been specially constructed by the Royal
+wings.
+The gallows having been specially constructed by the Royal Engineers to

-Engineers to allow the execution of prisoners in pairs.
+allow the execution of prisoners in pairs and based upon the design of

 Belsen Concentration Camp staff.